 There are many students of Islamic Education and Teacher Training Facultyof IAIN Walisongo Semarang who have complained that Islamic reading texts used by their teachers are hard for them to understand.
 I examine this issue by seeing some linguistic aspects of those reading texts.
-This Qualitative and Descriptive approach highlighted the types of grammatical and lexical cohesive devices and the realization of cohesiveness of those reading texts (A.1, 2, 3; and B.1, 2, 3) stated in reading textbooks: English for Islamic Studies, English for Islamic Studies 2, Understanding Islam; for Islamic Studies; in terms of cohesion (following Halliday and Hasan's principles of reading texts) respectively the average score of anaphoric references: 54.17% for text A.3, 53.85% for text B.2, 53.06% for text A.1, 48.57% for text B.3, 41.86% for text B.1, 33.33% for text A.3.
+This Qualitative and Descriptive approach highlighted the types of grammatical and lexical cohesive devices and the realization of cohesiveness of those reading textsbased on Halliday and Hasan's theory.
+The result of the study shows that the six reading texts (A.1, 2, 3; and B.1, 2, 3) stated in reading textbooks: English for Islamic Studies, English for Islamic Studies 2, Understanding Islam; for Islamic Studies; in terms of cohesion (following Halliday and Hasan's principles of reading texts) respectively the average score of anaphoric references: 54.17% for text A.3, 53.85% for text B.2, 53.06% for text A.1, 48.57% for text B.3, 41.86% for text B.1, 33.33% for text A.3.
 After consulting to the Halliday and Hasan's principles of cohesion of the reading texts (1989), that the most cohesive reading texts is text A.3, whereas the least cohesive one is Text A.2.
 Finally, these factors will assist lecturers and students in choosing the appropriate book for them.

-Keywords: Cohesion, A cohesive text, Reference, Anaphoric Reference, and Exophoric Reference
+Key words: Cohesion, A cohesive text, Reference, Anaphoric Reference, and Exophoric Reference

 Cohesion of reading texts used in English textbooks for the students of State Institute for Islamic Studies (IAIN) Walisongo Semarang is my concern here because I teach English subject at Islamic Education and Teacher Training Faculty of IAIN Walisongo.
 The main purpose and objective of those books, in accordance with the syllabus of IAIN Walisongo Semarang, is reading skills.
 It means that English lecturers at IAIN can teach some language components through reading.
 For example, a lecturer can teach grammar.
-In this case, the lecturer does not teach grammar directly, but he/she teaches it by using reading texts used at IAIN are difficult to understand.
+In this case, the lecturer does not teach grammar directly, but he/she teaches it by using reading text as a medium.
+So, teaching reading is very important.
+However, many reading texts used at IAIN are difficult to understand.
 This happens not only to the students but also their lecturers, including me as an English lecturer.
 Although the lecturer has already translated the reading passages, the students still cannot understand well and it is very time consuming.